mandle420/DCS_Standalone_on_linux/README.md

 you'll need to add this the the launch arguments of Lutris `--no-launcher` you can do so under "game options" in the arguments field

-With that change, you should be able to log in but once the game starts you will see a black screen. you have two options from here, proceede with Wine or use Proton under Steam(Recommended for VR)
+you have two options from here, proceede with Wine or use Proton under Steam(Recommended for VR)

+#### (updated for 2.9.12.5336)

+If you plan on using DCS with a VR headset you'll want to use Proton and the easiest way i've found to get it working, is through Steam(not the Steam version of the game but adding the game to Steam) however keep working with Wine and Lutris for now

+If you would rather use headtracking via opentrack
+I'd recommend you keep using Wine as opentrack does not support the steam method

 ## Native Voice Chat black screen Bug
 ### NOTE: the following dosen't seem to always be an issue